will-byrne-hp/find/docs/index.md

 ### Basics

-- [Building Find][BuildFind] - how to get the code and compile a copy of Find
+- [Building Find]:(./Building-Find.md) - how to get the code and compile a copy of Find
 - [Running a Development Copy of Find][RunDevFind] - how to test your changes
 - [Running a Production Copy of Find][RunProdFind] - how to deploy your changed version of Find